TakeMeToDenmark/homepage/src/markdown/study/intro.md

 # Study in Denmark
-Denmark puts a lot of money into education.
-As a result the overall quality and level of schools here is very high.
-Students are well cared for and cities are swarming with them.
-Many universities offer programs taught in English.
-This makes Denmark a lucrative location for international students too.

-**If you are from EU/EEA,  Switzerland or if you are an exchange student you don't pay anything for your studies.** (you can find information about tuition fees for non-EU citizens below)
+Most universities offer programs in English making Denmark quite popular with international students.
+The quality and level of education here is high, it is common to have a student job and overall students are well cared for.
+Also if you are an **EU/EEA/Swiss citizen or an exchange student you don’t pay for your studies**.
+This makes Denmark a great place to kick-start your journey through life.

-The instructions on this page apply to bachelor programs.
-Through provided links you should be able to find information about applying for master, exchange and other types of programs as well.
+Below are instructions for applying for bachelor programs.
+Using the provided links you can find out information about master, exchange and other study programs.

+ about tuition fees for non-EU citizens and

+ find information and re
+ as well.
+You

+(You can find information below)